-This year's lineup features a colorful blend of international performances—including gentle Latin folk, raucous Turkish fusion, and rhythmic Afro-Cuban jazz—as well as American-influenced music drawing from bluegrass, swing, and good, old-fashioned rock n' roll.
+This year's lineup featured a colorful blend of international performances—including gentle Latin folk, raucous Turkish fusion, and rhythmic Afro-Cuban jazz—as well as American-influenced music drawing from bluegrass, swing, and good, old-fashioned rock n' roll.
 For the after-work crowd, PM @ Penn Museum Summer Nights offers great live performances in a relaxed outdoor locale, as well as drinks and light fare from the Pepper Mill Café's garden bar, and the chance to explore Penn Museum's many galleries.
 Concerts move inside in the event of rain.

 Museum galleries stay open to the public until 8:00 pm.
 General admission for guests of all ages is $5 (and includes Museum admission donation), and free for PENNcard holders and Museum members.
+No outside alcohol permitted.

 P.M. @ Penn Museum Summer Nights artists: